morrownr/88x2bu/README.md

   5 = DEBUG
   6 = MAX
 ```
-  Note: You can view RTW log entries by running the following in a terminal:
+  Note: View RTW log entries by running the following in a terminal:
   ```
   $ sudo dmesg
   ```